Observation of a $\Lambda_b^0-\overline{\Lambda}_b^0$ production asymmetry in proton-proton collisions at $\sqrt{s} = 7 \textrm{ and } 8\,\textrm{TeV}$: Introduction

-This paper reports the measurement of the production asymmetry using the semileptonic \(\decay{\Lb}{\Lc\mun\neumb\PX}\) and its charge conjugate \(\decay{\Lbbar}{\Lcbar\mup\neum\PX}\) decay, where \PX{} denotes possible additional particles, for example from decays of excited charm baryons to \(\Lc\PX\) and \(\Lcbar\PX\) final states.\footnote{The inclusion of the charge-conjugated decays is implied when not specified otherwise.} The chosen \Lb{} decay modes benefit from a high branching fraction of about 10\%~\cite{PDG2020}, but have the disadvantage that the momentum of the \Lb and \Lbbar baryons is not fully reconstructed.
+This paper reports the measurement of the production asymmetry using the semileptonic \(\decay{\Lb}{\Lc\mun\neumb\PX}\) and its charge conjugate \(\decay{\Lbbar}{\Lcbar\mup\neum\PX}\) decay, where \PX{} denotes possible additional particles, for example from decays of excited charm baryons to \(\Lc\PX\) and \(\Lcbar\PX\) final states.\footnote{The inclusion of the charge-conjugated decays is implied when not specified otherwise.} The measurement is performed in intervals of the rapidity and the transverse momentum of the \Lb{} hadron.
+The chosen \Lb{} decay modes benefit from a high branching fraction of about 10\%~\cite{PDG2020}, but have the disadvantage that the momentum of the \Lb and \Lbbar baryons is not fully reconstructed.
 The \Lc{} and \Lcbar{} baryons are reconstructed through their hadronic decays to $\proton\Km\pip$ and $\antiproton\Kp\pim$ final states, respectively.
-In the following it is assumed that no significant \CP-violating asymmetry is present in the reconstructed \Lb{} and \Lc{} decays, as both decays are dominated by favoured, tree-level \bquark- and \cquark-quark transitions.
+In the following it is assumed that no significant \CP-violating asymmetry is present in the reconstructed \Lb{} and \Lc{} decays, as each decay is dominated by one tree-level \bquark- or \cquark-quark transition, respectively.

 The asymmetries caused by different reconstruction efficiencies for positively and negatively charged particles are a challenge in any measurement of particle-antiparticle asymmetries.
 One source of these so-called detection asymmetries is the difference in rates of interaction with the detector material for particles and antiparticles.
 A new method to precisely determine the interaction asymmetry of protons and antiprotons, which is of general interest, is developed as part of this analysis, and presented in detail.
 The other sources of detection asymmetries are corrected using methods applied in previous \lhcb measurements.